cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 cy.get('[data-testid="ssr-error"]', { timeout: 0 }).should('not.exist')
 ```

-## Commands are not retried
+## Only Queries are retried

-Commands, such as `cy.click()`, follow different rules than queries.
-Cypress
+Any command that isn't a query, such as `cy.click()`, follows different rules
-will retry any queries _leading up to_ a command, and retry any assertions
+than queries do.
+Cypress will retry any queries _leading up to_ a command, and
-_after_ a command, but commands themselves never retry - nor does anything
+retry any assertions _after_ a command, but commands themselves never retry -
-leading up to them after they've resolved.
+nor does anything leading up to them after they've resolved.

-Commands are not retried because they could potentially change the state of the
+Most commands are not retried because they could potentially change the state of
-application under test.
+the application under test.
 For example, Cypress will not retry the
-[.click()](/api/commands/click) command, because it could change something in
+[.click()](/api/commands/click) action command, because it could change
-the application.
-After the click occurs, Cypress will also not re-run any
+something in the application.
+After the click occurs, Cypress will also not
-queries before `.click()`.
+re-run any queries before `.click()`.

-### Commands should be at the end of chains, not the middle
+### Actions should be at the end of chains, not the middle

 The following test might have problems if: